firulais/presets-for-acdsee/README.md

-# Presets for ACDSee Ultimate 2018 for Windows
+# Firulais Preset Collection for ACDSee Ultimate 2018 for Windows

 # What is it?
-Presets for ACDSee Ultimate 2018 for Windows
+ACDSee Presets to be used with Ultimate 2018 for Windows

 # System Requirements
-ACDSee Ultimate 2018 for Windows need to be
+ACDSee Ultimate 2018 for Windows

 # Installing
 double-click on the fxCinematic.reg and fxCinematicPortrait.reg file and follow accept the dialogs.

 # Usage
+Please share your experiences in [Wiki](https://github.com/firulais/presets/wiki/Experiences)

 # Documentation